FichteFoll/advent-of-code/2023/README.md

 (Additionally, my PC broke down in the middle of it, which killed some of my motivation and several hours of my time for hardware debugging.)

+# Day 20

+This is the day I stopped working on AoC for this year.
+I'm writing this one year later and I can see that I implemented part 1 but only managed to do a bruteforce implementation of part 2 that does not finish in a reasonable period of time.

+Afterwards I didn't find the time for AoC anymore and consequently also skipped the remaining days.